zwave-js/zwave-js-ui/docs/usage/setup.md

 ## Z-Wave

 - **Serial port**: The serial port where your controller is connected.
 This input allows to insert custom values, if your port is not listed or you are using tools like [ser2net](https://github.com/cminyard/ser2net) to make it available throught TCP just write the port path and press enter.
-- **Security Keys** : Zwave network keys for secure inclusion S0/S2.
+- **Security Keys** : Z-Wave network keys for secure inclusion S0/S2.
 You can manually input them or auto-generate them by using random generator button or by pasting your OZW keys in the input, they will be auto-converted in the correct format.
 Example of a valid key is: `5C14897467C42598518AF155DE6CCEA8` (length is 32).
   - **S0_Legacy** : Legacy S0 key
   - **S2 Unauthenticated**: Like S2 Authenticated, but without verification that the correct device is included (skip DSK verification step)
   - **S2 Authenticated**: Security systems, sensors, lighting, etc.